-The album has once again been produced by Nigel Butler but has a completely different sound: sparse, exquisite piano and guitar arrangements compared to the multi-layered richness of ‘Bird Inside A Cage’.
+The album was once again been produced by Nigel Butler but had a completely different sound: sparse, exquisite piano and guitar arrangements compared to the multi-layered richness of ‘Bird Inside A Cage’.
 As Emily says, “I knew I wanted to call it ‘A Bit Of Blue’ and I knew I wanted it stripped bare, haunting and as beautiful as it could possibly be.”

 Despite its dark tones, Emily’s message in ‘A Bit Of Blue’ is one of hope and optimism.
 As the sleeve notes state, “I wanted to say that even in the midst of suffering there is hope, there is potential, there is even joy.
 That a bit of blue is sometimes a good thing: to make you think, reassess, change direction, find some freedom in this crazy world we live in.”

-Songs from the new album have been played on BBC Radio across the UK with the uplifting single ‘For Free’ played on Radio 2.
-Together with Christian, Emily has been touring arts centres across the UK with a stunning new show, delighted to be singing her songs again and entrancing audiences wherever she goes.
+Songs from the new album were played on BBC Radio across the UK with the uplifting single ‘For Free’ played on Radio 2.
+Together with Christian, Emily toured arts centres across the UK, delighted to be singing her songs again and entrancing audiences wherever she went.

-Emily is passionate about songwriting. saying in a recent interview that “music to me is all about uplifting, comforting and inspiring people”.
+Emily is passionate about songwriting. saying in a press interview that “music to me is all about uplifting, comforting and inspiring people”.
 On her old MySpace page, she cited Bach, Bob Marley and Buddha as her influences.
-A practising Buddhist for many years, her albums are all dedicated to her teacher Lama Jampa Thaye.
+A practising Buddhist for over 20 years, her albums are all dedicated to her teacher Lama Jampa Thaye.

-As an advocate for mental health, Emily speaks frequently in the media about combating the stigma of mental illness.
+As an advocate for mental health, Emily has spoken frequently in the media about combating the stigma of mental illness.
 In 2013 she was interviewed by Libby Purves for ‘Midweek’ on BBC Radio 4, talking about her book ‘Start Over Again’ and her experiences of dealing with bipolar disorder.

-At the end of 2018 Emily toured bookshops and Buddhist centres in the UK to promote her third book ‘Meditation Mind’, a book of poetry inspired by her Buddhist practice.
-In January 2019, she moved back to Australia with Christian to the goat farm in the Sunshine Coast Hinterland where they used to live.
-Living in the wooden house that has replaced Christian’s old shack (which had been eaten by termites) they are producing a new album there before returning to tour the UK in 2020.
+At the end of 2018 Emily toured bookshops and Buddhist centres in the UK to promote her third book ‘Meditation Mind’, a book of poetry inspired by her Buddhist practice and featured on BBC Radio 4’s flagship arts programme ‘Front Row’.
+In January 2019, she left the UK and moved back to Australia with Christian to the goat farm in the Sunshine Coast Hinterland where they used to live.
+Living in the wooden house that has replaced Christian’s old shack (which had been eaten by termites) they are producing Emily’s sixth album there before returning to tour the UK in 2020.

 Emily is a patron of the UK mental health charity Restore.